bjrnt/alfred-project-manager/README.md

 # alfred-project-manager
+> Allows you to quickly open projects from Alfred.

 ![usage example](/image.png)

-Allows you to quickly open projects from Alfred.
-It will try its best to provide the best possible match for your query.

 ## Installation

-Grab the latest release [here](https://github.com/bjrnt/alfred-project-manager/releases/) and install the workflow file.
+1. Grab the latest release [here](https://github.com/bjrnt/alfred-project-manager/releases/) and install the workflow file.

-Set the `PROJECT_DIRECTORY` inside the workflow's environment variables.
-If you set a relative path, it is assumed this is relative to your home directory.
+2. Set the `PROJECT_DIRECTORY` path inside the workflow's environment variables (select the workflow and press the `[x]` icon in the upper right).
+A relative path is assumed to be relative to your home directory.

 ## Usage

 Open Alfred and type `pm` to access the project manager and try typing a query.
-You can also configure a hotkey for it.
+You can also configure a hotkey for it by opening the workflow in Alfred's workflow options panel.

 ## Modifiers

 - `none` (default): open the project in VSCode
-- `alt`: open the project in Finder
+- `alt/opt`: open the project in Finder
 - `cmd`: open the project in iTerm
 - `ctrl`: open the project's repo